Phil Wilkinson-Jones | June 6th, 2023

 If you're looking for ways to maximise the potential of your home network, especially if you work from home or have multiple laptops or desktop computers in the household, you may want to consider setting up a LAN.
 But how would one go about such a thing, what equipment do you need and what even is a LAN anyway?

-Have no fear, Cable.co.uk is here to talk you through the LAN basics, to tell you why you might want to build a LAN at home and to briefly explain how to go about doing that.
+Have no fear, we will talk you through the LAN basics, to tell you why you might want to build a LAN at home and to briefly explain how to go about doing that.

 There are two types of Local Area Network – client/server LANs and peer-to-peer LANs.
 A client or server LAN consists of a number of computers connected to a central server.
 All network devices like printers or hard disks are managed via the server.
 Each computer connects to the server via either an ethernet cable or a wireless signal.
 The presence of a central server means client LANs are capable of handling heavy workloads.